inofficialamanjha/Konnect-Web-Chat-Application/README.md

 Socket programming is a way of connecting two nodes on a network to communicate with each other.
 One Socket (or a node) listens to a particular port at an IP address, while another socket reaches out to the other to form a connection.

-The server forms the listener socket while the client reaches out to the server.
-I am using TCP sockets in my project because they are telephonic, connection-oriented, and reliable.
+The server forms the listener socket while the client reaches out to the server. we are using TCP sockets in our project because they are telephonic, connection-oriented, and reliable.
 They also have an acknowledgement feature and control the flow of the data through a flow control mechanism.

 Server Characteristics:
 - Waits for a request from one of the clients